This blog was last updated on April 1, 2020, at 3:00 p.m. ET.

 - Communicate effectively, regionally.
 Be transparent with available information to your employees.
 Consider creating a central source and point of contact to control information flow.
 When communicating, use evidence-based facts and be cognizant of cultural nuances.
 Also, your local well-being champion network can be a great resource to distribute materials and be eyes and ears to what is happening.

 - Special consideration for employees in affected areas.
-If you have local employees in the Wuhan area, identify if any of them or their families have taken ill.
+If you have local employees in an affected area, identify if any of them or their families have taken ill.

 - Educate and remind employees of essential prevention practices.
-Practicing good hygiene; such as washing hands frequently and for at least 20 seconds, carrying alcohol-based hand sanitizer where soap and water may not be available, avoid touching your face; including eyes, nose and mouth, keeping a distance from those who present symptoms; avoiding crowded places if possible, and covering your cough or sneeze are effective ways to limit the spread of this and other diseases.
+Practicing good hygiene; such as washing hands frequently and for at least 20 seconds, carrying alcohol-based hand sanitizer where soap and water may not be available, avoid touching your face; including eyes, nose and mouth, avoid hand shaking and keep a distance from those who present symptoms; avoiding crowded places if possible, and covering your cough or sneeze are effective ways to limit the spread of this and other diseases.
+It appears that people who are the most infectious are those that are currently ill; however, there is evidence to indicate asymptomatic transmission.
+For those with the illness, the CDC recommendation is isolation until two negative tests are done, 24 hours apart.
 There is currently no vaccine for this disease.
-However, being up to date on other vaccines, such as the flu, promotes good overall health.
+While scientists are currently working to develop one, experts say the earliest a vaccine could be available is 18 months.
+However, being up to date on other vaccines, such as the flu, promotes good overall health and undue pressure on the overall health system.
 The CDC indicates that the elderly and those with compromised immune systems could be the most vulnerable.

 - Recognize symptoms.
-The main symptoms of coronavirus resemble those of a bad cold or the flu; including fever, cough and shortness of breath.
-The most common way the virus spreads is through the air by coughing and sneezing, but can also be transmitted by close personal contact, touching an object or surface with the virus and then touching your face.
+The main symptoms of coronavirus resemble those of a bad cold or flu; including fever, cough and shortness of breath.
+The most common way the virus spreads is through the air by coughing and sneezing but can also be transmitted by close personal contact.
+Currently there is believed to be a low transmission from surfaces, however, due to experience with SARS this is still being explored.
 In rare cases, the virus can spread through fecal contamination.
 If you feel you have symptoms, make prudent decisions.
 Do not travel if sick.
 Avoid going into the workplace where you could spread the illness.
 Seek medical attention for proper diagnosis and treatment.

 - Review your emergency preparedness plan.
 Review your emergency response and pandemic protocols, including but not limited to your corporate telework policy and business continuity plan.
-If possible, identify those who traveled to Wuhan.
+If possible, identify those who traveled to impacted areas.

 In our global world, goods, services and our workforce can rapidly share ideas across borders.
 However, that’s not all we share.
 Infectious disease knows no borders.
 Prevention, preparation, vaccination and information are the best defense against disease, epidemics or pandemics.